 - One thing however that I was disappointed with the D3400 is the lack of a microphone jack.

 - The old D3300 had the mic jack which was great if you wanted to plug in a mic to get some great sound.
-It seems Nikon have thought that it wasn’t necessary for the new version.
+It seems Nikon has thought that it wasn’t necessary for the new version.

 - For most people, it’s not a big deal, but for budding cinematographers, it’s a bit of a bummer.